nf-core/imcyto/docs/output.md

 The [plugins](../assets/plugins/) supplied with the pipeline constitute the minimal requirements to generate a single cell mask.
 A more refined and comprehensive pipeline will be uploaded in due course.

 This pipeline is designed to run on most compute infrastructures without the need to pre-install any of the software packages.
-However, in order to initially create the custom plugin files required by the pipeline, one needs to install the latest GUI versions of [CellProfiler](https://cellprofiler.org/releases/) and [Ilastik](https://www.ilastik.org/download.html) on a local machine (see [Pipeline Adaptations](#pipeline-adaptations)).
+However, in order to initially create the custom plugin files required by the pipeline, one needs to install the latest GUI versions of [CellProfiler](https://cellprofiler.org/releases/) and [Ilastik](https://www.ilastik.org/download.html) on a local machine (see [Pipeline adaptations](#pipeline-adaptations)).

 ## Pipeline schematic